Governor-General of the Bahamas: Functions

 The Bahamas shares the person of the sovereign equally with 14 other countries in the Commonwealth of Nations.
-As the sovereign works and resides predominantly outside of Bahamian borders, the governor-general's primary task is to perform the monarch's constitutional duties on his or her behalf.
-As such, the governor-general carries out his or her functions in the government of The Bahamas on behalf and in the name of the Sovereign.
+As the sovereign works and resides predominantly outside of Bahamian borders, the governor-general's primary task is to perform the monarch's constitutional duties on their behalf.
+As such, the governor-general carries out their functions in the government of The Bahamas on behalf and in the name of the Sovereign.

 The governor-general's powers and duties are derived from the Bahamian constitution's Section 32 to 37, which set out certain provisions relating to the governor-general.

 Constitutional role

 The governor-general is responsible for dissolving parliament and issues writs for new elections.
 After an election, the governor-general formally requests the leader of the political party which gains the support of a majority in parliament to form a government.
 The governor-general commissions the prime minister and appoints other ministers after the election.

 The governor-general, on the Sovereign's behalf, gives royal assent to laws passed by the Parliament of The Bahamas.

 The governor-general acts on the advice of the prime minister, to issue regulations, proclamations under existing laws, to appoint state judges, ambassadors and high commissioners to overseas countries, and other senior government officials.

 The governor-general is also responsible for issuing Royal Commissions of Inquiry, and other matters, as required by particular legislation; and authorises many other executive decisions by ministers such as approving treaties with foreign governments.

 The governor-general may, in certain circumstances, exercise without—or contrary to—ministerial advice.
 These are known as the reserve powers, and include: